kevinlin9/Learning/Self-Made Tools/README.md

 This contains random tools I make for myself on a whim.

 ## TestMouseClicker
-Helps show whether or not your left-mouse-button is not clicking twice when you click once.
+Assists in testing whether or not the number of left-mouse-button clicks is faulty.

-##s.bat
+## s.bat
-Runs the shutdown command in 0 milliseconds
+Runs the shutdown command

-##c.bat
+## r.bat
+Runs the restart command

+## c.bat
-Kills the CoherentUI_HOST.exe processes to increase FPS in a game
+Kills CoherentUI_HOST.exe processes to increase FPS